jonas-trms/vertex_clustering/README.md

 The space is divided into cubes of chosen volume, then the vertices of each cube are merged into a single representative, thus reducing the number of vertices of the initial mesh.

 ## Implementation
 Two methods are implemented for the computation of the representative : the average point and the median point.
-The algorithm makes several attemps, changing the volume of the cubes, until the chosen reduction factor or a minimum is reached.
+The requiered volume of the cubes for a chosen reduction factor can only be estimated: since the vertices are often not uniformly distributed, some cubes won't contain any vertex, and the reduction factor will therefore be too high.
+On that account, the algorithm makes several attemps, increasing the volume of the cubes, until the chosen reduction criteria is met, or a minimum is reached.

 This implementation is very fast and provides good simplifications for simple meshes, but it may not preserve the details of complex meshes.